TranHoangVukhtn/Weatherforecast/airflow-master/README.md

 # Apache Airflow data pipeline
 ## Consuming Weather API and Storing on PostgreSql Database.

-### This set of code and instructions has the porpouse to instanciate a compiled environment with set of docker images like airflow webserver, airflow scheduler, postgresql, pyspark.

 ## Overview
 Với thông tin call API của 2 trang web sau. https://openweathermap.org/